CLIF Grants logo

 Applications Procedure

-Applicants must complete the application including a project description (2 pages maximum) as well as a proposed budget.
-Please see the form below for further details.
+Applicants must complete the application form including a project description and rationale (2 pages maximum), a detailed proposed budget, as well as a clear assessment plan and procedure with well-defined criteria.

 Conditions of the Award